 Lalita Mata

-Lalita Mata, also revered as Lalita Tripurasundari, is the gracious and sovereign form of Devi worshipped in Sri Vidya tradition.
+Lalita Mata, also known as Lalita Tripurasundari, is the compassionate and sovereign form of the Divine Mother worshipped in the Shri Vidya tradition.

 Mool Mantra